pycountry/pycountry/README.rst

 Historic Countries (ISO 3166-3)
 -------------------------------

+This section includes former countries as per ISO 3166-3.
+These are countries that have been dissolved but are still relevant historically.

 The `historic_countries` database contains former countries that have been removed from the standard and are now included in ISO 3166-3, excluding existing ones:

 .. code:: pycon